open-telemetry/opentelemetry-specification/specification/api-metrics.md

 distinct label set.
 When aggregating over distinct label sets for a Counter, combine using arithmetic addition and export as a sum.
-Depending on the exposition format, sums are exported either as pairs of label set and cumulative _difference_ or as pairs of label set and cumulative _total_.
+Depending on the exposition format, sums are exported either as pairs of label set and cumulative _delta_ or as pairs of label set and cumulative _total_.

 2. Measure.
 Use the `Record()` function to report events that for